Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-6. Roll back network adapter driver update
+6. Rollback network adapter driver update

-- Type ‘Device Manager‘ as before in the taskbar search box.
+- Type Device Manager as before in the taskbar search box.

-- Within Device Manager, select Network Adapter -> Network Adapter name.
+- Within Device Manager, select Network Adapter.

 7. Disable Firewall, Antivirus software

-If the page loads fine than the firewall software was the culprit, get in touch with the company or visit their website to see if there are updates available.
+If the page loads fine then the firewall software was the culprit, get in touch with the company, or visit their website to see if there are updates available.

-- Type ‘System and security‘ in the taskbar search box and select ‘Review your computer’s status and resolve issues‘ from the options provided.
+- select Review your computer’s status and resolve issues from the options provided.

-- Similarly, anti-malware software you have should be mentioned ‘Spyware and unwanted software protection‘.
+- Similarly, anti-malware software you have should be mentioned Spyware and unwanted software protection.

 8. Use network reset

 - This will launch the Network reset screen.
-Click on ‘Reset now‘ followed by ‘Yes‘ for confirmation.

 9. Re-install Windows 10 afresh

-This happens to be a proven method to deal with all connectivity issues even though this can be the most time intensive of all steps mentioned above.
+This happens to be a proven method to deal with all connectivity issues even though this can be the most time-intensive of all steps mentioned above.

 So there you have it, an exhaustive list of solutions to follow when your Wlansvc keeps stopping.